 Check Out: In order to borrow a book from the library for a certain period of time, you must take the book to the AskUs desk and have it checked out with your campus ID card.

 Circulation Desk: The circulation desk is the place to check out, renew and return library materials.
 At the Auraria Library the Ask Us Desk is the circulation desk.
-You can also get help with your research at the Ask Us Desk.
+You can also receive help with your research at the Ask Us Desk.

 Citation: A citation is composed of author, article title, publication name, date, volume and pages from journals, magazines, books or government documents.
 A citation is cited in a bibliography, using a specific style manual.